Short Interest in Boqii Holding Limited (NYSE:BQ) Drops By 14.0%

 Institutional Trading of Boqii

 Several institutional investors and hedge funds have recently bought and sold shares of the stock.
 Virtu Financial LLC raised its holdings in Boqii by 129.8% during the 1st quarter.
 Virtu Financial LLC now owns 65,650 shares of the company’s stock worth $29,000 after buying an additional 37,086 shares during the period.
-Credit Suisse AG acquired a new position in shares of Boqii in the 1st quarter valued at about $106,000.
-Savant Capital LLC acquired a new position in shares of Boqii in the 2nd quarter valued at about $178,000.
-Finally, JPMorgan Chase & Co. acquired a new position in shares of Boqii in the 1st quarter valued at about $1,460,000.
+Credit Suisse AG acquired a new stake in Boqii during the 1st quarter worth about $106,000.
+Savant Capital LLC acquired a new stake in Boqii during the 2nd quarter worth about $178,000.
+Finally, JPMorgan Chase & Co. acquired a new stake in Boqii during the 1st quarter worth about $1,460,000.
 Institutional investors and hedge funds own 6.41% of the company’s stock.

 Boqii Price Performance